Where can I get help with learning the Euterpea library?

 Who is maintaining Euterpea?

 Just one person currently: me (Donya Quick), the same person who maintains this website.
 Although there are others who still have access to the Hackage and GitHub repositories, I am the only one actively supporting the Euterpea and HSoM libraries right now.
 I started working with Paul and the Yale Haskell Group in Spring 2009 and took over the role of primary maintainer of Euterpea after finishing my PhD in 2014.
-The Yale Haskell Group is no longer active and the majority of its members have dispersed to other places and universities.
+The Yale Haskell Group no longer exists and I left Yale in May, 2016 for jobs elsewhere.

 I want to add to Euterpea / I want to see a particular new feature included in Euterpea/HSoM.
 What can I do?

 Euterpea and HSoM are open source, which means you can freely modify the code to suit your own needs and have your own customized version of the libraries.
 However, the main repository is not open for outside contribution.
 If you want to make your additions available to other Euterpea users, you have two options: (1) fork Euterpea on GitHub with your own modifications or (2) build another library that imports Euterpea/HSoM as a dependency.

 I think I found a bug in the Hackage version of Euterpea/HSoM.
 What should I do?